New students should read this information first to learn about our curriculum and class structure.

 Class Structure, Dates & Times

 We define any group of classes as a “session”.
-Our standard session consists of eight (8) 35-minute “lessons” or “classes”.
-Each session consists of four 35-minute classes per week for two weeks.
-Fridays are reserved for pool-maintenance related make-ups.
+Our standard session consists of six (6) 35-minute “lessons” or “classes”.
+During the spring, each session consists of two 35-minute classes per week for three weeks.
+And each summer session consists of three 35-minute classes per week for two weeks.
+Fridays are reserved for pool maintenance related make-ups.

 We create each session’s classes with a blank slate of 35-minute class times.
 Enrollment is done on a “first come – first served” basis.